tsyne/tsyne/PROS_AND_CONS.md

 ## Decision Matrix

-Use this to decide if Jyne is right for your project:
+Use this to decide if Tsyne is right for your project:

-### Choose Jyne If:
+### Choose Tsyne If:

 - [ ] App is a simple utility (< 500 lines of UI code)
 - [ ] Performance and bundle size are critical
 - [ ] UI is mostly forms, buttons, labels, simple layouts
-- [ ] You want fast TDD with Jest + JyneTest
+- [ ] You want fast TDD with Jest + TsyneTest
 - [ ] You're okay with limited widget library
 - [ ] You don't need to reuse web code
 - [ ] Native look & feel is important